tommedema/NodeBasicFFmpeg/README.md

 All input should be passed using a readable stream (input stream).

-Full usage example (convert input stream to libvorbis codec and pipe to output stream, set a niceness of 10, inform input audio codec and listen to events.
+Full usage example (convert input stream to libvorbis codec and pipe to output stream, set niceness and timeout, inform input audio codec and listen to events).
 ------------------

     var ffmpeg = require('basic-ffmpeg'),